jiayihuang1/decision-tree-from-scratch-numpy/README.md

 ## Continuous Decision Tree from Scratch (NumPy)

 Builds a decision tree classifier from scratch using NumPy only, trains/evaluates it with cross-validation, optionally prunes it with nested CV, and visualises the learned tree with Matplotlib.
-The datasets are simple whitespace-separated text files.
+The datasets are simple whitespace-separated text files on WIFI signal data.
+Based on continuous signal strength features, the room in which a person is in is identified via multi-class classification.
 ## Highlights

 - Pure NumPy implementation of a binary decision tree